LiuN1an/Util-Tools/README.md

 This is a patch for any project, it could be used to store deeply nested component's local state and apply it to other components.

 ### Limit Provider
+Provide a framework to deal with the limitation in the frontend.
+It use the localStorage to store rest counts and expire date.
+It support the total count number(default: 10) and expired hours(default: 24)

+### Imperative Modal
+Use react portal to dynamic make a new modal, it's necessary to use a common modal component.
+It could be used in mini-program